Professional Liability Insurance

 Even the most experienced and thorough professional service provider makes mistakes.
 Unfortunately, clients may not be so understanding if your error costs them considerable time or revenue.

-Professional liability insurance helps protect you from lawsuits filed by unsatisfied clients.
+Professional liability insurance, a type of contingent liability insurance, helps protect you from lawsuits filed by unsatisfied clients.

 A small business owner discussing their professional liability coverage with a client